-- 1. All paperwork must be shown to Superintendent at the time of check-in BEFORE birds can be put in cages. -TAKE NOTE OF ALL CHANGES FOR 2021 SHOWS. - 2.
-FOR 2021 THIS TEST IS NOT REQUIRED DUE TO THE TESTING MATERIALS NOT BEING AVAILABLE AT THIS TIME.
-All entries (except waterfowl, i.e., domesticated fowl that normally swim, such as ducks and geese) in a show or exhibition shall have originated from a U.S. Pullorum-Typhoid clean or equivalent hatchery or flock; OR have a negative pullorum-typhoid test within 90 days prior to exhibition.
-Exhibitor shall show proper information as to name and address of the owner or exhibitor, name and address of the authorized testing agent, date of the testing; also, the number, breed, and species of those tested. \Be sure to ask for these papers when you buy your chicks.
-(This includes turkeys).
-Exhibitors will not be allowed to show without the correct paperwork.
-NO EXCEPTIONS!! - 3.
-Any poultry vaccinations must be performed at least 4 weeks before delivery to show. - 4.
-All entries to a show or exhibition shall be accompanied by a health certificate from the owner or exhibitor that, to the best of his knowledge, the poultry entries and source flocks are free from any evidence of, and were not recently exposed to, any infectious or transmittable disease.
-The certification shall be based on an inspection made 5 days before delivery of birds to each show or exhibition; the certification is to be presented to the show superintendent at that time.

-- 5. Upon admission to a show, all entries shall be examined by an accredited veterinarian employed by the management of the show or by an authorized State Inspector who shall receive and examine all health certificates necessary for the admission of birds to a show. - 6.
+- 1. All paperwork must be shown to Superintendent during check-in BEFORE birds can be put in cages. - 2.
+Any poultry vaccinations must be performed at least four weeks before delivery to show. - 3.
+All entries to a show or exhibition shall be accompanied by a health certificate from the owner or exhibitor that, to the best of his knowledge, the poultry entries and source flocks are free from any evidence of and were not recently exposed to any infectious or transmittable disease.
+The certification shall be based on an inspection made five days before the delivery of birds to each show or exhibition; the certificate is to be presented to the show superintendent at that time. - 4.
+Upon admission to a show, all entries shall be examined by an accredited veterinarian employed by the management of the show or by an authorized State Inspector who shall receive and examine all health certificates necessary for the admission of birds to a show. - 5.
 A list of entries of poultry or other fowl must be compiled for the show by the show superintendent.
-It must indicate name, address, and the total number of poultry entered (not pigeons).
-The list must be given to the State Inspector at the time of inspection. - 7.
+It must indicate the name, address, and total number of poultry entered (not pigeons).
+The list must be given to the State Inspector during the inspection. - 6.
 Before being used to transport poultry to a show, all crates, boxes, containers, and vehicles should be thoroughly cleaned and disinfected.